Karen Khachanov: 2022: US Open semifinal & back to top 20

 Khachanov started his 2022 season at the Adelaide International 1.
 Seeded second, he beat third seed, Marin Čilić, in the semifinals to reach his sixth ATP singles final.
 He lost in the final to top seed Gaël Monfils.
 Seeded third at the Adelaide International 2, he reached the quarterfinals where he was defeated by eventual finalist Arthur Rinderknech.
-Seeded 28th at the Australian Open, he made it to the third round where he was ousted from the tournament by sixth seed, former world no. 1, 2009 champion, and eventual champion, Rafael Nadal.
+Seeded 28th at the Australian Open, he made it to the third round where he was ousted from the tournament by sixth seed Rafael Nadal.

 In February, Khachanov competed at the Rotterdam Open.
 He lost in the second round to sixth seed Cameron Norrie.
 Seeded sixth at the Qatar ExxonMobil Open, he upset fourth seed, Marin Čilić, in the quarterfinals.
 He fell in his semifinal match to second seed, Roberto Bautista Agut, in three sets.
 In Dubai, he lost in the second round to world no. 1 and five-time champion, Novak Djokovic.
 Seeded 25th at the Indian Wells Masters, he was defeated in the second round by American Jenson Brooksby.
 Seeded 23rd at the Miami Open, he was eliminated in the second round by American Tommy Paul.

 Khachanov started his clay-court season at the Monte-Carlo Masters.
 He lost in the first round to 12th seed Diego Schwartzman.
 Seeded third at the Serbia Open, he reached the semifinals where he was defeated by World No. 1 Novak Djokovic.
 At the Madrid Open, he was beaten in the first round by Lucas Pouille in straight sets.
-In Rome, he sweeped past Pablo Carreño Busta to reach the third round where he was ousted by eventual finalist Stefanos Tsitsipas in three sets.
+In Rome, he swept past Pablo Carreño Busta to reach the third round where he was ousted by eventual finalist Stefanos Tsitsipas in three sets.
 At the French Open, he defeated Cameron Norrie to reach the fourth round of this tournament for a fifth time, but was outlasted by 6th seed Carlos Alcaraz in straight sets.